SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

-collaborations among lidar field experts aiming to characterize a common lidar architecture for different types of lidars, to assess lidar data processing methods or even helps to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Nikola Vasiljevic and others [2] [3].
+collaborations among lidar field experts aiming to characterize a common lidar architecture for different types of lidars, to assess lidar data processing methods or even helps to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Nikola Vasiljevic and others [@OntoStack;@sheet2rdf].

 The source code for ``Qlunc`` has been archived to Zenodo with the linked DOI: [@zenodo]

 # Motivation

-Measuring uncertainty means doubt about the validity of the result of a measurement [4] or, in other words, it represents the dispersion of the values attributed to a measurand.
+Measuring uncertainty means doubt about the validity of the result of a measurement [@GUM] or, in other words, it represents the dispersion of the values attributed to a measurand.
 The importance of knowing uncertainty in measurements lies both, on the quality of the measurement as on the understanding of the results, and it can have a huge impact on